 When a potential donor kidney is matched to your child, your transplant coordinator will call you.
 If we cannot reach you at your contact numbers within one hour, the offer will go to the next person on the list.
 We will ask questions to see how your child is feeling.
 If they have a fever, cold, or active infection, they cannot get a transplant until they feel better.
 Otherwise, you and your child will need to arrive at Duke as soon as possible.

-Our pediatric transplant surgeons perform kidney transplants in infants, children, and adolescents with kidneys from both deceased and living donors.
+Our pediatric transplant surgeons perform both deceased and living donor kidney transplants in infants, children, and adolescents.
 With some of the best survival rates in the country, we strive to get your child back to the activities they love safely and quickly.

 Getting the Call for a Donor Kidney

 If you want to make an appointment for a pediatric kidney transplant evaluation for your child, please contact us.
 Our team can help with next steps.

 Before your child can be transplanted, the transplant team will also do a crossmatch test for antibodies.
 Stored blood samples from your child are mixed with the donor’s blood.
 A negative crossmatch means your child does not have antibodies to the donor, and it is safe to perform a transplant.
 If the test is positive, it means your child has antibodies that would attack the donor kidney, so your child will not be transplanted with this kidney.

 Kidney transplant surgery is performed at Duke Children's Hospital and Health Center.
 Pre- and post-transplant appointments take place at our kidney transplant clinic within Duke Children's.